-In addition to the assessment of business and individual performance, the executive resources committee ("committee") benchmarks against a select group of major Canadian companies1.
+In addition to the assessment of business and individual performance, the committee benchmarks against a select group of major Canadian companies on an annual basis.

-Criteria for selecting benchmark companies1 include:
+Criteria for selecting benchmark companies include:

 - · Canadian companies or Canadian affiliates;

-- Large operating scope and complexity;
+- large operating scope and complexity;

-- · Capital intensive; and
+- capital intensive; and

-- · Proven sustainability over time.
+- proven sustainability over time.